Enhancing long-range order in disordered two-band s-wave superconductors: Conclusion

 \section{Conclusion}

-In this paper we investigated the effects of disorder in the superconducting properties of a simple hybridized two-band model.
-We considered the situations in which these bands are formed by electronic orbitals with angular momentum such that the hybridization $V(\mathbf{k})$ among them is antisymmetric under inversion symmetry.
-We studied the effect of both disorder and an antisymmetric hybridization in the cases where there is s-wave intra-band interactions only inside each of the two bands.
+Here, we investigated the effects of disorder in the superconducting properties of a simple hybridized two-band model.
+Motivated by the superconductor $\rm{MgB_{2 }}$, we look for both disorder and an antisymmetric hybridization in the cases where there are s-wave intra-band interactions only inside each of the two bands.
 The impurity potential is given by an independent random variable $W$ which controls the strength of the disorder.
-In some recent experiments, the effective disorder was controlled by varying the film thickness.
-On the other hand, the hybridization between the two-bands can be tunable by applying strain or by carrier doping.
-We found that while (the random disorder) $W$ acts in detriment of superconductivity (driving to zero the pairing gap parameter through a suppression of the superconducting phase in favor of an insulating one), hybridization makes the system more robust against disorder effects.
+Experimentally, the disorder can be controlled by varying the film thickness.
+On the other hand, the hybridization between the two bands can be tunable by applying strain or by carrier doping.
+We found that while (the random disorder) $W$ acts to the detriment of the superconductivity (driving to zero the pairing gap parameter through suppression of the superconducting phase in favor of an insulating one), hybridization makes the system more robust against disorder effects.

 We also found that strong disorder implies in a prominent spatial fluctuation of the local order parameters $\Delta_{a}$ and $\Delta_{b}$, which are correlated.
 These correlations perseverate to distances of several order lattice spacing which corresponds to the size of the SC-Islands.